Distance sensing emerging from second-order interference of thermal light

 with the first one defined by the effective second-order correlation length

 at the transverse planes at distances $z_C$ and $z_T$ from the source.
 In particular, for $z_T=z_C = z$, such second-order correlation length reduces to the first-order coherence length: $\ell_c=z/k\sigma$.
 Notice also that the Fourier coefficients in the correlation function $\Gamma$ in Eq.~\eqref{Gammafourier} depend on the slit distances only through their product, since the masks are both centered transverse with respect to the optical axis.
 Interestingly, the terms in Eq.~\eqref{Gammafourier} manifesting a correlation between the two masks, particularly between slits on opposite sides of the optical axis ($F_2^{(+)}$) and between slits on the same side ($F_2^{(-)}$), fully depend on the ratio $\alpha$ between such a product and the squared second-order correlation length $\ell_c$.
+Incidentally, notice that the paraxial approximation sets the limit of validity of the above results to the case in which the Fraunhofer conditions $k d_J^4 / (128 \min\{z_J^3,f_J^3\}) \ll \pi$ hold for both $J=C,T$ \cite{saleh}; if these conditions are violated, modulations in space of both the amplitude and the period of the interference patterns will occur, without significant changes in the physical interpretation.

 Remarkably, the measurement of the spatial frequencies in the correlation function (\ref{Gammafourier}) allows to infer the distance of the length $f_T$ of the target path from the detector $\mathrm{D}_T$ to the corresponding mask.
 Furthermore, an analysis of the Fourier coefficients allows us to extrapolate the value of the distance $z_T$ from the source to the target mask.
 In Fig.~\ref{fig:Gamma}, we show the behavior of the correlation function in the $(x_C,x_T)$ plane with varying $z_T$.
 We emphasize that the intensity at the detector $\mathrm{D}_T$